w3c/wai-curricula/content/content-author/data-tables.md

 * provide clear and succinct information in each data cell
 * ensure people can understand content in data cells when navigating one cell at a time
 * identify related requirements for authoring tools to produce appropriate markup for table data cells, including the cell scope
+* identify related requirements for designers and developers to support association of data cells with their correspondding table header cells

 #### Teaching Ideas for Topic